Dramatycznie/AO3_Scraper/README.md

 - Go to the "Data" tab and click on "From Table/Range to open Power Query.
 - Select the column that contains the delimited data.
 - Click on "Split Column" and then "By Delimiter".
-- Select the delimiter (e.g. comma, semicolon, etc.) that separates the values in the selected column.
+- Select the delimiter (semicolon and a space after it).
-- Click "Advanced Options" and pick "Split by Rows"
+- Click "Advanced Options" and pick "Split by Rows".

 You can now manipulate the data further as needed.
 Data visualization, statistical analysis, or even machine learning?
 The possibilities are endless!